ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### resolveRelativeURL(RELATIVE_URL, BASE_URL)

-The resolveRelativeURL function resolves a relative URL against a base URL and returns the absolute URL.
+The `resolveRelativeURL` function resolves a relative URL to its absolute form based on a given base URL.
+This is particularly useful to resolve relative URLs from HTML pages.

 **Syntax**

 ``` sql